-The EU HRD mechanism has been instrumental in world.
-In too many places, the human rights defence preventing or alleviating the backlash and pushback movement is at stake and in a critical situation against local organisations, and in building a resilient and, in some countries, at the point of involution, environment for better human rights protection at or brutal dismantling.
-Never since the creation of a time of unparalleled global socio-economic and ProtectDefenders.eu has the global context in which political turmoil.
-The capacity-building and resilience defenders operate been so generally dangerous, of HRDs working in the most difficult contexts have precarious and deteriorating. been reinforced and sustained, and the situation of human rights defenders at risk has been made Human rights work remains a high-risk activity, more visible, reflected in actions of international particularly when it takes place in a global diplomacy.
-As a result, human rights defenders have environment lacking democratic structures, good felt better equipped to navigate their work in the governance and a functioning and independent judiciary, or in the context of conflict or political face of repression and threats, and able to pursue their defence and promotion of human rights and unrest.
-This year, HRDs continued to pay a very high fundamental freedoms at the local level.
-Defenders price for doing their legitimate and essential work.
-The benefiting from the mechanism have reported feeling negative narratives against HRDs as anti-development, supported and encouraged to continue their struggle, terrorists, pro-revolution, etc. have also been able as well as an increased ability to manage their own to spread unchecked.
-HRDs have faced increased security, positively impacting their ability to continue violence, attacks and intimidation, while civic space advocating for human rights, mobilising for action and has continued to erode, or even been dismantled, in forming or joining social movements. many parts of the world.
+The EU HRD mechanism has been instrumental in preventing or alleviating the backlash and pushback against local organisations, and in building a resilient environment for better human rights protection at a time of unparalleled global socio-economic and political turmoil.
+The capacity-building and resilience of HRDs working in the most difficult contexts have been reinforced and sustained, and the situation of human rights defenders at risk has been made more visible, reflected in actions of international diplomacy.
+As a result, human rights defenders have felt better equipped to navigate their work in the face of repression and threats, and able to pursue their defence and promotion of human rights and fundamental freedoms at the local level.
+Defenders benefiting from the mechanism have reported feeling supported and encouraged to continue their struggle, as well as an increased ability to manage their own security, positively impacting their ability to continue advocating for human rights, mobilising for action and forming or joining social movements.

 However, the deteriorating security and conditions for defenders to carry out their legitimate work is worsening globally.
-This year, the persistent and appalling impacts of the pandemic have been coupled with a global phenomenon of extreme threats against civil society, reported in all regions of the
+This year, the persistent and appalling impacts of the pandemic have been coupled with a global phenomenon of extreme threats against civil society, reported in all regions of the world.
+In too many places, the human rights defence movement is at stake and in a critical situation - and, in some countries, at the point of involution, or brutal dismantling.
+Never since the creation of ProtectDefenders.eu has the global context in which defenders operate been so generally dangerous, precarious and deteriorating.